 Another area in healthcare technology that’s ripe with untapped potential for rehab therapists (and their patients) is telehealth.
 Unfortunately, CMS’s reluctance to add rehab therapists to the list of eligible providers has made advancement in this area slow going.
 However, some payers do reimburse PTs and OTs for telerehab services.
 That said, many patients may need some education on the benefits of telerehab.
 According to a study conducted by TechnologyAdvice Research, “75% of patients wouldn’t trust a diagnosis via telemedicine.”
 At the same time, 95% of patients report being totally satisfied with telehealth experiences, which means there’s certainly hope for the future of telehealth.

-As this article from Barton Associates explains, something that could alleviate a patient’s concerns about the impersonality of virtual visits is having a pre-established, in-person rapport with his or her provider: “If the patient has already met with the provider in person, they may feel more comfortable scheduling telemedicine visits than if they didn’t already know the provider.”
+As this blog post from Barton Associates explains, something that could alleviate a patient’s concerns about the impersonality of virtual visits is having a pre-established, in-person rapport with his or her provider: “If the patient has already met with the provider in person, they may feel more comfortable scheduling telemedicine visits than if they didn’t already know the provider.”
 In fact, some states require patients to receive an in-person evaluation before they can participate in any telemedicine visits.